svetoldo4444ka/test-ngx-bootstrap/bootstrap.md

-## Using with Bootstrap 3 and 4 with angular-cli
+# Using with Bootstrap and angular-cli

-This is extracted from the [angular-cli include bootstrap story](https://github.com/angular/angular-cli/wiki/stories-include-bootstrap) and demonstates one way to accomplish using Bootstrap with ngx-bootstrap.
+This is extracted from the [angular-cli include bootstrap story](https://github.com/angular/angular-cli/wiki/stories-include-bootstrap) and demonstates one way to accomplish using Bootstrap 3 or 4 with ngx-bootstrap.
+The `Bootstrap's` version is defined automatically by the `ngx-bootstrap`.

-The important thing to note is the final section - you must let ngx-bootstrap know you are using Bootstrap 4 as it assumes BS3 by default.

-#### Installing angular-cli
+## Installing angular-cli

 *Important*: please check `angular-cli` version, it should be latest stable